 The hope here is that your responses will eventually help turn their disrespectful backtalk into a productive conversation beneficial for everyone.
 Sometimes, I even have to apologize and admit that I was wrong!
 I had forgotten that I had promised him something that I took back.
 These moments will only happen if I allow my child to be a free thinker, respectfully ask questions, but ALWAYS obey first.

 I hope this was helpful for you.
 I know how frustrating it can be to break the cycle of unhealthy and disobedient backtalk.
 Be patient with your kids!
-If they've been used to responding disrespectfully, it can take some time to implement the healthy in.
+If they've been used to responding disrespectfully, it can take some time to shift gears.

 Don't forget to follow us on Instagram for daily inspiring parenting and marriage content!